ebaldebo/dockge-gitops/README.md

 Add gitops functionality to [Dockge](https://github.com/louislam/dockge)

 ### Background
 Switching from [Portainer](https://www.portainer.io/) to [Dockge](https://github.com/louislam/dockge) I was missing the ability to have a gitops workflow.
-I wanted to be able to make changes to my docker-compose.yml files and have them automatically applied to my Dockge stacks.
+I wanted to be able to make changes to my compose.yml files and have them automatically imported to my Dockge stacks.
 This project is a simple temporary solution to that problem.

 ## Features
 - Clone repo into [Dockge](https://github.com/louislam/dockge) stacks directory
   - Access private repos using [PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - Automatically poll for changes on a configurable interval
+- Use global `.env` file to set environment variables for all stacks

 ## Usage
 ### Environment Variables